Deltares/HYDROLIB-core/docs/guides/poetry.md

 ## Use Poetry to install hydrolib-core
 We use `poetry` to manage our package and its dependencies.

+!!! note
+    If you use `conda`, do not combine conda virtual environments with the poetry virtual environment.
+    In other words, run the `poetry install` command from the `base` conda environment.

 1. Download + installation instructions for Poetry are [here](https://python-poetry.org/).
 2. After installation of Poetry itself, now use it to install your local clone of the hydrolib-core package, as follows.
    Make sure Poetry is available on your `PATH` and run `poetry install` in the hydrolib-core directory in your shell of choice.